Easier Slow Cooker Haleem (Traditional Pakistani Beef and Lentil Stew)

 - I’ve used Haleem Masala Powder for an extra oomph.
 You can find it at most Indian Pakistani Grocery Stores or Amazon.

 - You can cook the lentils and meat in an instant pot or pressure cooker before adding it to the slow cooker.
 I’ve just kept it on the stovetop to keep things simple.
 You’ll need to adjust the amount of water if you do use a pressure cooker.
-For example, I’ve cooked the beef in an instant pot and found that I needed half the water that I use on the stovetop.
+For example, I’ve cooked the beef in an Instant Pot and found that I needed half the water that I use on the stovetop.
+For more details on how to make haleem using an Instant Pot, check out my Easy Paksitani Haleem (Instant Pot) recipe.

 - I’ve been recommended to use muslin or cheesecloth to contain the spices while cooking the beef so they’re easier to fish out afterward.
 I haven’t tried this but I thought I’d pass on the tip.